galaxyproject/training-material/topics/climate/tutorials/pangeo-notebook/tutorial.md

 ### Customize your plot

-There are many ways to customize your plots and here we only give you what we think is important for creating publication ready figures:
+There are many ways to customize your plots and we will only detail what we think is important for creating publication ready figures:
 - Define the size of the figure
 - Choose to project data on a different projection.
 - Add coastline